 - Keeping the lecture recordings as evidence for future promotion

-- Keeping the lecture recordings for use in a future semester, for example to "sub in" for a day you are unavailable to deliver a lecture
+- Keeping the lecture recordings for use in a future trimester, for example to "sub in" for a day you are unavailable to deliver a lecture

 Lecture recording for special events